 Contact person, conference programme: firstname.lastname@example.org

-The conference programme will start after lunch on 19 June and end at lunchtime on Friday 21 June.
-See meny for further details on registration, preliminary programme and hotel accomodation.
+The conference programme will start 13.00 PM 19 June and end at lunchtime 21 June.
+See meny for further details on registration, programme and hotel accomodation.

 The conference is organised by Oslo Metropolitan University – INTERACT Project Group and Research Group Children, Youth and Professional Practices.